aws/aws-advanced-jdbc-wrapper/examples/SpringWildflyExample/README.md

 </module>
 ```

-## Step 4: Configure Spring to use the AWS Advanced JDBC Driver
+## Step 4: Configure Spring to use the AWS Advanced JDBC Wrapper
 To configure Spring to use the datasource specified in Wildfly, add an `application.properties` file in `spring/main/resources` with the `jndi-name` property:
 ```properties
 spring.datasource.jndi-name=java:jboss/datasources/AWSWrapper